How to Get Into Motorcycle Racing: A Step-by-Step Guide

 That means no heavy sessions the night before or running on only triple shots of espresso the morning of.
 Instead, prepare yourself with a healthy breakfast and drink plenty of water throughout the day.
 Without adequate hydration, you run the risk of cramping up in the middle of a race.
 This puts yourself and others around you in danger.

 On top of that, make sure you’re in the right headspace to ride.
 Motorcycle racing requires you to be completely in the game.
 So, if you’re not feeling it, sit it out and revisit the track another day.

 Step 7: RACE!

-With this in mind, practice riding in motorcycle track day gear as well as to continue to attend track days.
-This allows you to become more comfortable in racing attire and attend additional classes to hone in your motorcycle racing techniques.
+With this in mind, practice riding in motorcycle track day gear and continue to attend track days.
+This allows you to become more comfortable in racing attire and attend additional classes to hone your motorcycle racing techniques.
 After that, who knows – perhaps you’ll be taking Rossi’s crown in the future?